 The screening process allows the doctor to determine what is best for each patient.

-Women and their partners will learn the purpose or side effects of each drug given.
+Women and their partners will learn each drug’s purpose or side effects.

 It is also possible to review beforehand the types of medications used most often.